Two Districts, One Decision: Tarvin (Leander ISD) vs Cactus Ranch (Round Rock ISD)

 Cactus Ranch Elementary is one of the most sought-after attendance zones in northwest Round Rock, drawing buyers who want to plant roots in a community that takes education seriously.
 Part of the award-winning Round Rock ISD, Cactus Ranch sits at the center of some of the area’s most established and inviting neighborhoods, including Behrens Ranch, Sendero Springs, and Walsh Ranch.

-Cactus Ranch Elementary earned a A (97/100) from TEA, which puts it among the stronger campuses in Round Rock ISD.
+Cactus Ranch Elementary earned an A overall from TEA in 2024-2025 with A grades across all three accountability domains, which puts it among the stronger campuses in Round Rock ISD (Texas Tribune).
 That kind of performance does not happen by accident.
 It reflects consistent instructional quality, engaged leadership, and a campus culture where expectations run high.

-The school draws from neighborhoods including Behrens Ranch, Sendero Springs, Sendero Spgs.
+The school draws from neighborhoods including Behrens Ranch, Sendero Springs, and Walsh Ranch.
 These are well established residential areas with mature trees and a real sense of community.

-Students at Cactus Ranch Elementary feed into Walsh Middle School and then Round Rock High School.
+Students at Cactus Ranch Elementary feed into Walsh Middle School and then Round Rock High School (RRISD feeder chart).
 That feeder path matters to buyers who are thinking long term about their kids’ educational trajectory.

 The numbers here speak for themselves.
-A 97/100 from TEA puts Cactus Ranch Elementary in strong company, and the campus culture backs up what the data shows.
+An A across all three TEA domains puts Cactus Ranch Elementary in strong company, and the campus culture backs up what the data shows.

 The Neighborhoods

-Homes near Tarvin Elementary carry a median price of $778,000, while the Cactus Ranch Elementary zone comes in at $692,000.
+Homes near Tarvin Elementary trade around a $760,000 median over the trailing twelve months, while the Cactus Ranch Elementary zone runs around $755,000 across Behrens Ranch, Sendero Springs, and Walsh Ranch (VOW MLS data).
 The districts are different, which means different property tax rates and different feeder paths.
 The day to day feel of each neighborhood is its own thing, and I would encourage anyone comparing these two zones to spend a Saturday morning driving both before making a decision.

 One thing I always tell buyers: look at the neighborhood on a Saturday morning, not just a Tuesday at 2pm.
 You want to see who is walking dogs, who is out running, whether the parks are being used.
 That tells you more about the community than any listing description ever will.
 And yes, school zones affect resale value.
 That is just reality in this market.